 - Report the harassment as soon as it occurs.
 Many companies have procedures within employee handbooks about reporting harassment.
 Some companies have a hotline you can call.
 If your company has procedures, follow those procedures.
 If your employer does not have policies that explain the reporting procedure, then report the harassment in writing to someone who is filling a human resources-type role.
 Keep a copy for your own records.

 - Describe the harassment in detail in your report.
 We know it isn’t easy to report harassment, but it’s important that you do so in as much detail as you can.
-Include exact words that were said or physical contact that occurred.
-If you believe you were targeted because of your sex, race, religion, disability, age, or similar reason, you need to clearly state that.
+Include the exact words spoken or describe the physical contact that took place.
+If you think someone targeted you due to your sex, race, religion, disability, age, or a similar reason, state it clearly.

 - Gather all inappropriate texts, emails, notes, or other evidence.
 Keep this evidence in a safe place somewhere away from work.